drcmda/react-contextual/PITFALLS.md

 react-contextual prevents its store from re-rendering its contents, which remain reactive of course.
 You use it in the same way you use reduxes `Provider`.

-### Consuming context will trigger unnecessary renders
+### Consuming context can trigger unnecessary renders

 A context consumer wrapped in one, or worse-multiple providers, can render needlessly, even if the state it is interested in is the same.